 If you don’t have the time to read the entire review, then as an overview, we should note that Bitstamp offers an easy-to-use and secure cryptocurrency trading platform but we recommend Coinbase.
 Keep on reading to find out why.

 What is Bitstamp?

-Bitstamp is a cryptocurrency exchange that is headquartered in Luxemburg.
+Bitstamp is a cryptocurrency exchanges that is headquartered in Luxemburg.
 Although the platform originally focused on E.U. clients, it now offers its services on a global basis.

 The Bitstamp exchange allows you to buy and sell five different cryptocurrencies, and you can deposit and withdraw funds using everyday payment methods such as a debit/credit card or bank account.